dstroy0/InputHandler/README.md

                                           UITYPE::C_STRING
                                          };
 UserCommandParameters your_command_object_("your_input_to_match",    // your command string
-                                           your_function_to_launch,  // the function you want to launch _N_ARGS(your_arguments_in_order), // a macro that gets the number of arguments in your argument array your_arguments_in_order  // your argument array
+                                           your_function_to_launch,  // the name of the function to launch _N_ARGS(your_arguments_in_order), // a macro that gets the number of arguments in your argument array your_arguments_in_order  // your argument array
                                           );